-GDPR: 3 ways to remain compliant-Reading time: 5 Minutes
+GDPR: 3 ways to remain compliant

 With less than a month until GDPR comes into effect, organisations around the world should now be working towards compliance.
 HR and payroll teams should be collaborating with other departments within the organisations—including IT and legal—alongside third-party providers and partners.

 Becoming compliant by the May 25th deadline can be difficult, as there are various aspects that need to be taken into consideration.
 However, once a company achieves compliance, what happens next?
 Here are three ways that organisations around the world can remain compliant after the GDPR deadline.